Thanatisia/SharedSpace/Docs/Networking/Guides/dictionary.md

                 + But those VMs can use the Internet provided by the host machine freely

 ## Networking
+- DNS Sinkhole : A Mechanism aimed at protecting users by intercepting DNS requests attempting to connect to either known malicious, unwanted or advertisement domains and returning a false/controlled IP address.
+    - This "controlled" IP Address will then point to a sinkhole server defined by the DNS sinkhole administrator
 - IP Address: The name/network address of a network-enabled device within the network
     - This changes depending on if
         + it is statically set,